Tommy Muñiz: Telenovelas and strike, WRIK-TV

 On September 21, 1976, Producciones Tommy Muñiz debuted Los García, a sitcom reflecting the increasingly changing dynamic of Puerto Rican families during the ongoing industrial surge.
 This marked the first time since the strike that a new production was rolled by the producer and also marked his return to the screen as an actor.
 It also featured his son, Rafo Muñiz, in a supporting role.
 Within months, the show reached the top place in the ratings.

 When another foreign group purchased WAPA-TV, the new owners began implanting different moral standards that led to censoring some characters and modified the time slots.
 Unsatisfied with this, Producciones Tommy Muñiz moved his productions to Telecadena Pérez Perry.
 Muñiz then bought WRIK-TV, a small station but with good coverage, from United Artists on a $1.8 million offer.
 In order to establish the newly named Teleluz, he intended to dedicate it to sports and pursued the rights of transmission for the 1979 Pan American Games.
-However, governor Carlos Romero Barceló requested voiding the auction where WRIK-TV acquired the rights so that the event could air trough WIPR-TV, noting that otherwise they would be cancelled.
+However, governor Carlos Romero Barceló requested voiding the auction where WRIK-TV acquired the rights so that the event could air through WIPR-TV, noting that otherwise they would be cancelled.
 Muñiz was unsatisfied with the request and filed an injunction and lawsuit, which was won three years after the Games had been held.
 Considering it a bad investment, Nigaglioni refused to join Muñiz in the purchase of Rikavisión and both grew apart.